Living Standard — Last Updated 13 May 2026

 config["elements"]:

-If element["attributes"] exists and element["attributes"]
+If element["attributes"] exists and element["attributes"] has duplicates, then return false.

 If element["removeAttributes"]